Skip to navigation Skip to content

 • For Crisis payments, see Table 3

-• If the Immediate Payment requests script is not available, see Table 3
+• If the Immediate Payment workflow is not available, see Table 3

-Process payment via Immediate Payments script + Read more ...
+Process payment via Immediate Payments workflow + Read more ...

-Do not use the Immediate Payment script for Crisis Payments.
-(See Step 1 in Table 3, Manually Coding an NPP payment).
+Do not use the Immediate Payment workflow for Crisis Payments.
+(See Table 3 > Step 1, Manually Coding a real time payment).

-The Immediate Payment requests script will pause on the Issue Future Payment (IFP) screen to allow insertion of the correct reason
+The Immediate Payment workflow will pause on the Issue Future Payment (IFP) screen to allow insertion of the correct reason.

 • Reason: for urgent payment and immediate payment grants use field help '?' to change the reason to: